ARBML/CIDAR/README.md

 ### ✨ Demo

 The annotation app contains two sections: `English` and `Arabic`.
-Reviewers can make changes on `Instruction`, `Input`, and `Output` to fix mistakes and align data with Arabic culture.
+Reviewers can make changes to `Instruction`, `Input`, and `Output` to fix mistakes and align data with Arabic culture.

 `instruction(str)`: Required instruction.

 `input(str)`: [Optional] input for the instruction.
-For example, when the instruction is find the mistake in the next sentence, the input is the sentence.
+For example, when the instruction is to find the mistake in the next sentence, the input is the sentence.

 `output(str)`: Response for the given instruction.